Our China holidays

 The story of the discovery of the Terracotta Army in Xi’an is almost as legendary as the army itself.
 It was uncovered by labourers in the 1970s who dug up a clay figure that ended up revealing one of the greatest archaeological discoveries in the world.
 The tomb is a spectacular recreation of the soldiers and riches that Qin Shi Huangdi – the first emperor of China – gathered around himself in the 3rd century BC.
 Alongside the 8,000-plus clay soldiers marching through their burial pits, you’ll see bronze artefacts and archaeologists actively restoring the long-lost tomb.

-Yangtze River cruises
+Yangtze River cruises in China

 The Yangtze is the longest river in Asia – a 6,300km waterway that flows east from the Tanggula Mountains in Western China to Shanghai.
 Yangtze river cruises are the best way to navigate this colossal waterway.
 The voyage will usually pick out a corner of the river to explore over a few days, such as the mountainous Three Gorges and their controversial dam.
 There are more architectural achievements along the riverbank.
 You can hop off to see the Shibao Pagoda and White Emperor City, as well as natural architecture like the cavernous Goddess Stream.